How High Does a Roof Parapet Need to Be?

 1. Raise the Parapet Height with a Railing

 This is the simplest solution.
 If you can penetrate your roof parapet, there are several roof parapet railing solutions.
-We offer railings that attach to the top of the parapet.

 2. Install a Non-Penetrating Full-Height Railing